SUSANNA MARY ADDYMAN 1871–1936

 Her father Rev Thomas Addyman died 10 December 1887 in Nottingham where he had been the superintendant of the Nottingham Circuit of the Methodist New Connexion Church.
 His will is as follows-

 Thomas Addyman, late of 17 Tennyson Street, Nottingham, a Dissenting Minister died on 10 December 1887.
 The will was proved at Nottingham by Elizabeth Addyman, widow, the relict, Frank Thornton Addyman, Analyst, the son of both of 17 Tennyson Street.
-His effects were £2,247.5s.2d.

 Susanna’s family travelled around within the methodist circuit as their oldest son, Frank Thornton was born in Alnwick, Northumberland, Susanna and her brother Joseph Blackburn were born in Saddleworth and the youngest son John Ernest in Guernsey, Channel Islands.

-By 1901, age 29, Susanna Mary had moved to 83 Burford Road, Hyson Green with her mother who is living on her own means and by 1908 they had moved to 68 Cropwell Road, Radcliffe.
+By 1901, age 29, Susanna Mary had moved to 83 Burford Road, Hyson Green with her mother who was living on her own means and by 1908 they had moved to 68 Cropwell Road, Radcliffe.

 Susanna’s younger brother John Ernest completed his degree and travelled to India as an Electrical Engineer in 1903 and he married Muriel Rae in Calcutta on 9 January 1909.
 John died aged 39 on 7 June 1912 in Bombay.